• About us

 The 4 key responsibilities of the role

 No two days look the same.
-The Business Manager role combines four connected responsibilities.
+The Manager role combines four connected responsibilities.

 1. Client development